 The lakes around Camp Voyageur convey the power of nature.
-Volcans formed a rock foundation which glaciers carved down leaving countless lakes, rivers and towering cliffs.
-From our dock, the vast Canadian Shield stretches east to Lake Superior and north to Hudson Bay.
+Volcanos created a rock foundation, then glaciers pushed south carving the lakes, rivers and towering cliffs.
+From our dock, the vast Canadian Shield stretches east to Lake Superior and clear north to Hudson Bay.

 Typically outfitting groups arrive the day before their entry date, spend the night at Voyageur and head out the next day.
 Plan to start your trip after a good nights rest and a hearty breakfast.
 After your trip, a hot sauna and warm dinner await you to top off your north woods experience!

 Quetico permits are mailed to your residence and also require an RABC (Remote Area Border Crossing) Permit.

 Because Camp Voyageur is a National Forest Service Cooperator you can pick up your Boundary Waters permit right here at camp.

 Throughout the years parents have often lamented, “Ah — if only I could go on a trip like my son…” Well, this season you can.
 The ball’s in your court.
 Let us know what you’re thinking.